Juvenile Crime Lawyer in DeKalb County

 Lastly, our criminal defense lawyers are able to work on our client’s behalf with their school board.
 Unfortunately, in many cases schools seek to suspend or expel children who are charged with a crime.
 However, it is oftentimes possible to negotiate with the board and come to a resolution that allows for the child to continue receiving an education and avoid further legal trouble.

 Where Our Firm Comes In

 When your child’s future is at stake, it is essential to find a criminal defense lawyer that is compassionate in his dealings with your child while aggressive in the courts.
-Robert James knows how to defend clients facing serious criminal charges.
-He is a Buckhead juvenile crime lawyer with almost two decades of experience and is prepared to fight for your child.
+Robert James Trial Attorney knows how to defend clients facing serious criminal charges.

 We serve clients throught DeKalb County and Atlanta.
 Set up your free case consultation today at (404) 620-6110.